5th Global Conference: The Health Project

 Through its research and publications, and from a number of health and therapeutic care perspectives, this project began by characterising the patient as a liminal figure in an unstable landscape.
-As a result conference participants have begun discussions that explore the positioning of patients, families and institutions, helping professionals and clinicians, the nature of practice and the significance of theory in terms of: quality of care; professional and personal expectations; reluctance and resistance; institutional and individual needs; and, the value and role of education.
+As a result the project began to explore the positioning of patients, families and institutions, helping professionals and clinicians, the nature of practice and the significance of theory in terms of: quality of care; professional and personal expectations; reluctance and resistance; institutional and individual needs; and, the value and role of education.

-In this next stage of the project we would like to warmly encourage participants to consider the patient in terms of collaborative therapeutic relationships – to site the patient in a place of care where she might be defined by the quality and strength of her relationships rather than her liminality.
-In addition, this project invites a critical examination of those therapeutic approaches, roles, skills, and conditions of relationship that make agency possible, establish collaboration, and assist in mutually helpful outcomes.
+In this next phase of the project’s life, whilst we will continue to explore patient experiences, we would like to encourage presentations that identify what works – examples of cutting edge practices that are underpinned by developing theory.
+Consequently, this project invites the presentation of therapeutic approaches, roles, skills, and conditions of relationship that enhance agency, examine creative partnerships, and assist in mutually agreeable outcomes.
 Often the practice of these approaches is narrowly defined in terms of the curative benefits to the patient or client.
-However, this conference will add to the scope of previous discussions by capturing and examining the myriad roles that relationships play in effectively assisting individual patients and client groups toward the achievement of their therapeutic goals.
+However, the project will add to the scope of previous discussions by capturing and examining the myriad roles that good theory, practice and service play in assisting client groups of all types toward the achievement of their goals.

-- The patient/helper relationship – theory and practice: past; present; and, future;
+- The heart of patient/helper relationships – theory and practice – past, present, and future;

 - Identifying and supporting patients’ relational needs in different settings;

-- Key philosophical, ethical, and legal issues in the organisation and management of patient and helper relationships across the lifespan;
+- Key philosophical, ethical, and legal issues in patient and helper relationships across the lifespan;

-- Preserving and nurturing relationships in a therapeutic setting – case studies, personal accounts, and institutional facts;
+- Preserving and nurturing relationships in a therapeutic setting – case studies, personal and experiential accounts, and institutional facts;

 Please note that presentations that deal with related themes will also be considered.